 Mandarin Chinese 你们好

-Learn basic greetings, how to introduce themselves and others, how to express likes and dislikes.
+Learn basic greetings, how to introduce yourselves and others, how to express likes and dislikes.

-Learn cultural practices makinglinks and comparisons to their own.
+Learn Chinese cultural practices and make links and comparisons to your own.

 Learn about the sound and writing systems of Chinese.

 This course is designed to lead to an NCEA course in Chinese.